tina-friedrich/arc-user-guide/docs/source/arc-copying-data.rst

     :width: 800
     :alt:   ARC RFS command line tool

+Note that that the command-line RFS defaults to using your *SSO ID* to log in; if you still need to use your CONNECT account, you need to add the '-C' option.

-It can list directory contents of both the top level directory, or within directories:
+The tool can list directory contents of both the top level directory, or within directories:

 .. image:: images/rfscli_1.png
     :width: 800